top of page

 1. Missing Your Own Cocktail Hour

-It’s easy to get swept up in post-ceremony photos, but don’t forget to carve out time to enjoy cocktail hour with your guests.
-It’s your first chance to soak in the celebration, grab a signature drink, and enjoy that magical "just married" feeling with the people who love you most.
+It’s all too easy to get swept up in post-ceremony photos.
+However, don’t forget to enjoy cocktail hour with your guests.
+This is your first chance to soak in the celebration, grab a signature drink, and relish that magical "just married" feeling with those who love you the most.

 TIP: Schedule your portraits strategically or sneak away for 15–20 minutes before rejoining the fun.